 Other people that helped with the audio, camera, and photography were Jose Manuel Artero and Pedro Albornoz.

-Eugenio and Victor had known each other from a while ago.
+Eugenio and Victor had known each other for a while ago.
 They worked on some other projects together as well.
 In 2015, Eugenio did some performances under the title of “Where to sleep” in the Palau de la Musica.
 After that, Victor proposed that they should do something at the Barcelona Opera House.
 The first thing they did at the Liceu Opera was the Concert for the Biocene.

 Eugenio said that the most challenging thing about it was getting all the plants.
 They needed plants from local florists and gardens and they had to be with specific dimensions for all of them to fit on the seats.
 Eventually, Flores Navarro helped provide the plants and helped with their transport as well.